karlandoh/crypto-trade-algorithm-ARBY/README.md

 It is a sophisticated cryptocurrency arbitrage algorithm that consists of three components.
 It was quite profitable throughout the years of the crypto bear market (2018-2020), and was able to profit on opportunities with up to 50000% gains.

 It was created with Python, SQL, Selenium and bash scripts.

-The API system was powered mostly by [CCXT trading library](https://github.com/ccxt/ccxt).
-In addition, I had also contributed towards fixing bugs for the python fork of the CCXT library.
+The API system was powered mostly by [CCXT trading library](https://github.com/ccxt/ccxt), known as a JavaScript / Python / PHP library for cryptocurrency trading and e-commerce with support for many bitcoin/ether/altcoin exchange markets and merchant APIs.
+I had also contributed towards fixing bugs for the python fork of the CCXT library throughout this time.

 ![App Screenshot](https://raw.githubusercontent.com/karlandoh/ARBY/master/Readme%20Diagrams/Final%20Project.jpg)